 I'm gonna explain one more thing though, sometimes, you have to update data "automatically", for example, while an user type his name, you can save it, or when you modify your data, you want your GUI to reflect those changes.

-This is done by calling the SEL_UPDATE event, the application sends SEL_EVENTS once in a while, so you can use this event to update your model1 data.
+This is done by calling the SEL_UPDATE event, the application sends SEL_EVENTS once in a while, so you can use this event to update your model

 It may seem hard to understand but it's really very easy, check out this example